aasish-bodapati/ai-companion-v2/docs/Roadmap.md

 Purpose: See the big picture, even if flexible.
 Dates are anchors; adjust as we learn.

+Scope: MVP focuses strictly on a chat interface with reliable memory (capture, retrieval, confirm-before-write).
+No calendar/bridges or wellness/fitness/nutrition features in MVP.

 ## Month 1: Core MVP
 - Auth/session plumbing (reuse existing dev auth where possible)
 - Chat-first experience (basic MessageList + Composer)